 She was nicknamed the “No Fun Police” early in her life!
 She loved being in control of everyone and fun wasn’t allowed.
 LOL Always the character who did things her way!
-It just got a bit funnier as she got older! her love of fetching never ceased but her returning after awhile was always when she decided!
+It just got a bit funnier as she got older!
+Her love of fetching never ceased but after awhile, her returning was always when she decided!

 A great mama to her babies, but not a huge fan to her grands!
 Silly girl (She tolerated a lot over the years)!